Digital Afterlife Keynote: Grief, Technology, and AI

 Designing your digital afterlife: Practical frameworks for individuals and organisations to prepare now

-Who is this for?
+Who is the Digital Afterlife keynote for?

 Elaine's digital-legacy talks work for ideas festivals, corporate stages, and thought leadership events, appealing to anyone grappling with what it means to be human in an age of AI.
 They can be tailored for tech companies and product teams, HR and wellbeing leads, data governance and legal teams, healthcare and end-of-life organisations, and leaders thinking about ethics, identity, and innovation.
 Elaine also delivers executive briefings, policy workshops, and the acclaimed Design Your Digital Afterlife workshop — as experienced by Pullman Hotels & Resorts.